Computer screen displaying command prompt with network ping commands and timeout results.

 Strategic Planning Annual technology roadmap review Monthly vCIO meetings, budget forecasting

-25-User Business (Established SMB)
+25-User Business

-• Extended Support Hours: Coverage from 7 AM to 7 PM on weekdays accommodates flexible work schedules common in professional services.
+• Extended support hours: Coverage from 7 AM to 7 PM on weekdays accommodates flexible work schedules common in professional services.

-• Proactive Monitoring: Continuous server health checks, network performance alerts, and automated patch deployment minimize downtime risks.
+• Proactive monitoring: Continuous server health checks, network performance alerts, and automated patch deployment minimize downtime risks.

-• Quarterly Business Reviews: Scheduled meetings with a virtual CIO to review system performance, plan technology investments, and align IT strategy with business goals.
+• Quarterly business reviews: Scheduled meetings with a virtual CIO to review system performance, plan technology investments, and align IT strategy with business goals.

-• Basic Compliance Support: Documentation assistance for cyber liability insurance requirements, basic security policy templates.
+• Basic compliance support: Documentation assistance for cyber liability insurance requirements, basic security policy templates.

-50-User Business (Mid-Market Organization)
+50-User Business

 Pricing Factor Base Scenario Premium Scenario